How Much Does a Mercedes Key Replacement Cost in the UK?

 - Faulty key fob - Battery or electronics failure preventing remote operation

-What Does a Mercedes Key Replacement Cost?
+What Does a Mercedes Key Replacement Cost in the UK?

 Main Mercedes Dealership